Three climbers have been rescued from Cairngorms mountain following busing week for mountain rescue team

-Three ‘cragfast’ climbers were recovered ‘safe and well’ early on Monday morning after getting stuck in Eagle Ridge on Lochnagar.
+Three ‘cragfast’ climbers were recovered ‘safe and well’ early on Monday morning following a large rescue operation after they got stuck in Eagle Ridge on Lochnagar on Sunday night.

 Braemar Mountain Rescue Team and Aberdeen Mountain Rescue Team launched full team call outs to save the vulnerable climbers.